SMerrony/aghast/README.md

 Every Integration **must** have an associated `<Integration>.toml` configuration file or `<Integration>` subdirectory in the same directory, eg. `time.toml`, `datalogger.toml`, `automation`, etc.

-Even if no special configuration is required for an enabled Integration, an empty `<Integration>.toml` configuration file or `<Integration>` subdirectory must exist.
+A configuration is required for any enabled Integration, an empty `<Integration>.toml` configuration file or `<Integration>` subdirectory must exist.

 ### Secrets and Constants